kpj/rwrap/README.md

 # r_wrapper

+Warning: still highly experimental and likely to break.

 Seamlessly use R packages in Python.
-Warning: still highly experimental and likely to break.
+This is accomplished by providing an opinionated wrapper around `rpy2`.

 ## Installation